ErwonB/sqlit/README.md

 Something wasn't right.
 I asked myself, why is it that running SQL queries can't be enjoyable?
 So I created `sqlit`.

 `sqlit` is for the developer who just wants to query their database with a user friendly UI without their RAM being eaten alive.
-It is a lightweight, beautiful, and keyboard-driven TUI designed to make accessing your data enjoyable, fast and easy like it should be.
+It is a lightweight, beautiful, and keyboard-driven TUI designed to make accessing your data enjoyable, fast and easy like it should be-- all from inside your favorite terminal.

 ## Installation